/Chocolate Resources/Chocolate Blog/After EC: A Chocolate Conversation with Joanne Burns

 After EC: A Chocolate Conversation with Joanne Burns

-Chocolatier Joanne Burns owns Chocolate Beach on picturesque Salt Spring Island, British Columbia.
+Chocolatier Joanne Burns owns Chocolate Beach on Salt Spring Island.
+In addition to making chocolates and fudge, she raises goats, and makes her own cheese.
 Joanne formerly owned a large pet supply store and grooming business before retiring to Salt Spring, though I would never call her ‘retired.’
-In addition to making chocolates and fudge, she raises goats, and makes her own cheese.
 In her mid-seventies, she is one of the most active people I know.
 Her business is a great example of how owning a business in your retirement can benefit your life from many angles.
 I sat down with her to chat about her love of chocolate and her business.

 Q: Which Ecole Chocolat courses have you taken and when?